odys-z/html-service/README.md

 The file is in folder WEB-INF.
 Currently only one url path is allowed in *paths*.

-Changes can only be appied after re-install the service.
+Changes can only be applied after re-install the service.

 # How to help